-As you can see in table 1, although the purpose of the various default middleware classes varies considerably, their functionality applies to features that need to be applied across all requests or responses in a project.
+As you can see in table 2-6, although the purpose of the various default middleware classes varies considerably, their functionality applies to features that need to be applied across all requests or responses in a project.

 AuthenticationMiddleware class is designed on the assumption it will have access to functionality provided by the

 SessionMiddleware class.
-Such dependencies are important because it makes the class definition order relevant (i.e. certain middleware classes need to be defined before others in
+Such dependencies are important because it makes the middleware class definition order relevant (i.e. certain middleware classes need to be defined before others in

-MIDDLEWARE_CLASSES) a topic I'll elaborate on more in the next section.
+MIDDLEWARE) a topic I'll elaborate on more in the next section.

 |Response-phase cache middleware that updates the cache if the response is cacheable.NOTE: |

 |Request-phase cache middleware that fetches a page from the cache.
 NOTE: |

 |Sends broken link notification emails to |

-|Compresses content for browsers that understand GZip compression, which is all modern browsers.
+|Compresses content for browsers that understand GZip compression.
 NOTE: |

 |Parses a request and decides what translation object to install in the current thread context.
 This allows pages to be dynamically translated to the language the user desires.|